 Many of our clients are required to comply with MPAA security standards in their day to day digital workflow.
 Wiredrive has numerous security features that aide in this process which can be read about on our security overview below.

 This article is intended to give a more streamlined overview of how Wiredrive addresses the Digital Security requirements recommended by the MPAA.
 This is just one section of the MPAA Site Security Program, which is a good read if you are interested in what it takes to be MPAA compliant.
 Keep in mind that this is not a full list, rather this just touches upon the areas that apply to Wiredrive in the content transfer portion of the program.

 - MPAA recommends that companies use transfer tools that have access controls, at least AES 128-bit encryption and strong authentication.
-Wiredrive offers AES 256 bit and 128-bit file-based encryption.
+Wiredrive offers AES 256 bit encryption by default with fall back to 128-bit.

 Transfer Device Methodologies